tiffaniechia/WebRTC-Experiment-For-Final-Project/README.md

 # WebRTC Experimentation

-### This project has been made in parallel to the [Language Learning Project](https://github.com/fredmcgroarty/language_learning_project) in order to  experiment on WebRTC technologies.
+### This repository has been made for the [Language Learning Project](https://github.com/fredmcgroarty/language_learning_project) in order to  experiment on WebRTC technologies.

 The [Language Learning Project](https://github.com/fredmcgroarty/language_learning_project) is a Final Project for [Makers Academy](http://www.makersacademy.com) by a team of 6: